U.S. DEPARTMENT OF STATE

-Number of awards anticipated: 20-40 awards (dependent on amounts)
+Number of awards anticipated: Up to 5, dependent on amounts

-Funding Instrument Type: Grant, Fixed Amount Award (FAAs), or Cooperative agreement.
-Cooperative agreements and some FAAs are different from grants in that PDS staff are more actively involved in the grant implementation (“Substantial Involvement”).
+Funding Instrument Type: Grant, fixed amount award, or cooperative agreement.
+Cooperative agreements are different from grants in that bureau/embassy staff are more actively involved in the grant implementation.

 C. ELIGILIBITY INFORMATION

 The following organizations that operate in-country are eligible to apply:

 Non-governmental organizations (NGOs) supporting Ukrainian refugee communities;